ABOUT

 Chapter 06

-Five Years, Two Funds, One Billion Dollars ...& Proving Islamic Philanthropy Can Fund Maternal and Child Survival
+Five Years, Two Firsts, One Billion Dollars ...& Proving Islamic Philanthropy Can Fund Maternal and Child Survival

 From 2020 to 2025, I served as the inaugural Global Policy, Program Advocacy and Communications Health Director at the Gates Foundation, leading a multi-hundred-million-dollar annual portfolio and a team of 50+ across global health, gender equality, and development.
-Over my tenure, I directed more than one billion dollars towards the health and survival of the world's most vulnerable communities.
+Over my tenure, I directed more than $1 billion toward the health and survival of the world's most vulnerable communities.

-I conceived and created For Mama — now known as Every Pregnancy.
-From the original idea, to presenting the case to leadership, to hiring the campaign lead, to shaping the strategy and operations, to launching it.
+I conceived and created For Mama — the first zakat-certified collaborative for maternal and child health.
+From the original idea, to presenting the case to leadership, to hiring the campaign lead, to shaping the strategy and operations, to launching it and securing its multi-year financing.
 In its inaugural year, it raised $13 million.
 Across two Ramadans, $38 million.
 Over 500,000 mothers and babies received services across a coalition of 50+ partners.
-When I left the Foundation in early 2025, I spun it out as an independent entity and appointed a CEO to lead its next chapter.
+When I left the Foundation in early 2025, I spun out Every Pregnancy as an independent entity to carry forward one portion of the work, and appointed a CEO to lead it.

 Beyond the funds themselves, I created the Foundation's women's health global advocacy strategy, transforming how the world's most influential private funder approaches women's health and catalyzing a ripple effect across the sector.
-That strategy contributed to a groundbreaking McKinsey-World Economic Forum report revealing the $1 trillion annual GDP opportunity of closing the women's health gap — reshaping how governments and investors around the world think about women's health as an economic imperative, not a charity case.
+That strategy contributed to a groundbreaking McKinsey-World Economic Forum report that revealed a $1 trillion annual GDP opportunity from closing the women's health gap — reshaping how governments and investors around the world think about women's health as an economic imperative, not a charity case.

-I also led the Foundation's fragile settings programmatic assessment and established its Fragile, Conflict & Violence community of practice, ensuring that the places with the greatest need and the least stability were not treated as afterthoughts in the Foundation's strategy.
+I also led the Foundation's programmatic assessment in fragile settings and built its Fragile, Conflict & Violence community of practice, ensuring that places with the greatest need and the least stability were not treated as afterthoughts.
 During this time, I served on the board of Gavi, the Vaccine Alliance, one of the world's most significant partnerships for child survival.

 Chapter 07